 1. The person handling your matter is the first person to tell.
 If this is difficult for you to do for whatever reason then tell the person supervising the work – details will be in the letter we send when you first instruct us – if you have any doubts about who that might be just ask.

-2. If the complaint needs to be taken further then the next step is the involvement of our Client Experience Manager, Adrian Samuel.
+2. If the complaint needs to be taken further then the next step is the involvement of our Complaints Manager, Hamish Smith.
 Here are his contact details:

 Phone: 01323 407555